 Fleas will live on their hosts (as permanent ectoparasites)- and they’ll not prefer human beings.
 However, you can get pupa and eggs hiding in clothing (like winter coats) that you don’t wash regularly.
 Thus, you might want to kill the fleas in a dryer as the heat and detergents will help in the process.

 People aren’t fleas’ favored Host

-Flea bites in humans are only incidental compared to how they attack pets such as dogs and cats.
-This is because human beings have no hair (cats and dogs have fur) required by fleas to hide from prying human eyes.
+Flea bites in humans are only incidental compared those on dogs and cats.
+Reasons?… Human beings have no hair (cats and dogs have fur) required by fleas to hide from prying human eyes.
 Also, typically, fleas will not reproduce from feeding human blood.

 Fleas Bite humans and Leave